backstage/backstage/docs/auth/oidc/provider.md

 The `oidcProxy` provider supports two resolvers.

 - `emailMatchingUserEntityProfileEmail`: Matches the `email` id token claim with the User entity that has a matching `spec.profile.email`.
-- `signInWithoutCatalogUser`: allows Sign-In without a pre-existing User entity in the catalog.
+- `emailLocalPartAsSubjectWithoutCatalogUser`: allows Sign-In without a pre-existing User entity in the catalog.

 :::note Note